Discovering the Russian church of Saint-Seraphim-of-Sarov

-Outside, a tiny garden where the wild grass grows and where the birds sing… In front of the church, we have the presbytery: we can visit it when the garden and the church are opened to the public.
+Outside, a tiny garden where the wild grass grows and where the birds sing… In front of the church, we have the presbytery: we can visit it.

 They say Mass in Russian every weekend, so you can visit the church before and after.